nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 ### *B. Compute Bicycle Delay*

-Bicycle delay is computed with Equation $\ref{eq:db}$.
+Bicycle delay is computed with Equation $\ref{eq:dbsignal}$.
 $$
-d_b = \frac{0.5(1-\frac{g_b}{C})^2}{1 - min\left[\frac{v_{bic}}{c_b},1.0\right]\frac{g_b}{C}} \label{eq:db}
+d_b = \frac{0.5(1-\frac{g_b}{C})^2}{1 - min\left[\frac{v_{bic}}{c_b},1.0\right]\frac{g_b}{C}} \label{eq:dbsignal}
 $$
 where $d_b$ is bicycle delay (s/bicycle), $v_{bic}$ is bicycle flow rate (bicycles/h), and other variables are as previously defined.

 This delay equation is based on the assumption that there is no bicycle incremental delay or initial queue delay.
 Bicyclists will not normally tolerate an oversaturated condition and will select other routes or ignore traffic regulations to avoid the associated delays.

 At most signalized intersections, the only delay to through bicycles is caused by the signal, because bicycles have the right‐of‐way over right‐turning vehicles during the green indication.
-Bicycle delay could be longer than that obtained from Equation $\ref{eq:db}$ when (a) bicycles are forced to weave with right‐turning traffic during the green indication, or (b) drivers do not acknowledge the bicycle right‐of‐way because of high flows of right‐turning vehicles.
+Bicycle delay could be longer than that obtained from Equation $\ref{eq:dbsignal}$ when (a) bicycles are forced to weave with right‐turning traffic during the green indication, or (b) drivers do not acknowledge the bicycle right‐of‐way because of high flows of right‐turning vehicles.

-The delay obtained from Equation $\ref{eq:db}$ can be used to make some judgment about intersection performance.
+The delay obtained from Equation $\ref{eq:dbsignal}$ can be used to make some judgment about intersection performance.
 Bicyclists tend to have about the same tolerance for delay as pedestrians.
 They tend to become impatient when they experience a delay in excess of 30 s/bicycle.
 In contrast, they are very likely to comply with the signal indication if their expected delay is less than 10 s/bicycle.

-## Step 2: Determine Intersection Delay
+## Step 2: Determine Left-Turn Maneuver Delay

 The main issue to determine the appropriate turning maneuver.
-While a small percentage of "strong and fearless" [cite] bicyclists may feel comfortable performing a single-phased left turn even at large intersections, this does not represent the majority of "concerned" bicyclists.
-Most bicyclists may perform a two-phased  turn at large or busy intersections, some may even transition to a pedestrian to make the crossing, but this transition will incur significant additional delay and inconvenience.
+While a small percentage of "strong and fearless" (Dill and McNeil, 2013) bicyclists may feel comfortable performing a single-phased left turn even at large intersections, this does not represent the majority of "concerned" bicyclists.
+Most bicyclists however, may perform a two-staged turn at large or busy intersections.
+Some bicyclists may even transition to a pedestrian to make uncomfortable crossings, but this transition will incur significant additional delay and inconvenience.

-When bicycles make a two-phased left, bicycle delay should be estimated separately for each stage of the crossing by using the procedures described in Steps 2 to 6.
+When bicycles make a two-staged left, bicycle delay should be estimated separately for each stage of the crossing by using the procedures described in Step 2.C.
 To determine bicycle LOS, the bicycle delay for each stage should be summed in addition to the signal delay to establish the average bicycle delay associated with the entire crossing.
 This service measure is used to determine bicycle LOS for a signalized intersection with two‐stage crossings.

 ### A: Identify Left Turn Maneuvers

 At signalized intersections, bicycles typically perform a left turn using one of two maneuvers.

 - **Single-phased permissive left using acceptable gaps in traffic.**
   Calculation of delay in this case is analogous to a pedestrian crossing at a TWSC intersection where delay is encountered when waiting for an acceptable gap in each traffic lane crossed.
 These maneuvers are typically performed at most intersections with small or moderate traffic volumes.
 Even upstream mixing lanes or centerline left turn lanes (e.g., Scott St. between Fell St. and Oak St. in San Francisco) still require a bicyclist to cross a lane of traffic before making a permissive left.
-Mitigation of this includes advanced bicycle/pedestrian signal phasing or two-phased left turn maneuvers.
+Mitigation of this includes advanced bicycle/pedestrian signal phasing or two-staged left turn maneuvers.
-- **Two-phased maneuver where the bicycle moves parallel with traffic in each signal phase.**
+- **two-staged maneuver where the bicycle moves parallel with traffic in each signal phase.**
-  Delay calculation for this maneuver is analogous to two-phased (diagonal) pedestrian crossing.
+  Delay calculation for this maneuver is analogous to two-staged (diagonal) pedestrian crossing.
 These maneuvers are typically performed at larger intersections with high volume and/or multiple traffic lanes that makes permissive left turns difficult or impossible to perform safely.
 Infrastructure such as "left-turn queue boxes" and "protected intersections" attempt to encourage this maneuver.

 ### B: Determine Single-Phase Left-Turn Delay

-### C: Determine Two-Phase Left-Turn Delay
+### C: Determine two-stage Left-Turn Delay

 #### i.
 Determine Critical Headway